Indigenous data sovereignty for environmental data scientists

 • Use of Indigenous languages

-• Research review processes (e.g., Tribal regulations)
+• Review processes (e.g., Tribal regulations)

 References